tlycode/multi-agent-system/README.md

 To run the application, in one terminal run `npm start start-agents` This will start the Web Research Agent and the CRM Research Agent.

-Then run `npm start interactive` to start the Supervisor Agent and the CLI.
+Then, in a separate terminal window, run `npm start interactive` to start the Supervisor Agent and the CLI.

 From here you can ask questions which the Supervisor agent will parse and delegate to the appropriate task agent (web or CRM).

 ## Sample input/output
-Input: ` find me info on acme company and check if john doe is a contact there`
+Input: `Find me info on Acme company and check if John Doe is a contact there.`

 Output:
 > Processing request: find me info on acme company and check if john doe is a contact there

 >Parsed 2 task(s): [